Artur Barciś: Biography

 Graduated from the High School in Rudniki and the PWSFTviT in Lodz in 1979.
 He was an actor at the Targówek Theater (1979–1981) and the National Theater (1982–1984).
 Since 1984 he has been an actor at the Ateneum Theater in Warsaw.
 He gained popularity for his performances in the show Pankracy's Window, intended for young audiences.
 In the late 1990s, he gained popularity among TV viewers thanks to one of the leading roles in the TV series Miodowe lata, where he played the role of Tadeusz Norek.
 He has gained recognition among viewers by playing both comedic and dramatic roles.

 In 2010, he was a participant in the eleventh edition of the TVN entertainment program Dancing with the Stars.
 During the seventh episode, he withdrew from the competition due to a leg injury.

-Private life
+Personal life

 His wife is Beata Dorota Barciś (born August 8, 1962), a film editor.
 They have a son Franciszek (born 1989), who played the role of young Adasio Miauczyński in Marek Koterski's Nic śmieszny (1995) and a small role in the TV series Honey Years.
 In September 2021, he announced that he had apostasized.

 He was a member of the honorary support committee of Bronisław Komorowski before the 2010 fast-track presidential election and before the 2015 Polish presidential election.
 He supports the Raków Częstochowa soccer club.